First steps with the BillPro API

 Before you begin using the BillPro API, we recommend these steps.

-- Create your products using the UI because you cannot create products with the API, and you will need a product to place an order.
+- Create your products using the UI because you cannot do this with the API, and you will need a product to create an order.
+See Create your product catalogue

 Then, to start using the BillPro API, follow this guide.